Key Points

 Dog dental health is a huge part of puppy care, so when you notice something off, don’t ignore it!

 Sometimes, baby teeth and permanent adult teeth can crowd, or you’ll notice plaque buildup that can lead to periodontal disease.
-Some pet parents also notice baby teeth that are refusing to come out, this can be a sign of retained deciduous teeth.
+Some pet parents also notice baby teeth that are refusing to come out; this can be a sign of retained deciduous teeth, which is common in small-breed dogs.

 In order to prevent dental disease and protect your puppy’s health, clean your dog’s teeth with a dog toothbrush and toothpaste as regularly as possible.
-If your dog isn’t crazy about things in their mouth, start small by simply brushing their teeth with a finger brush, rewarding with treats along the way.
+Start small by simply brushing their teeth with a finger brush and rewarding them with treats along the way.

 Tip: In the event of an infection or periodontal disease, having the right pet insurance can help you pay for the best care possible.
-That’s why Pumpkin’s puppy insurance plans cover exam fees, X-rays, and treatment for dental diseases.
+That’s why Pumpkin’s puppy insurance plans can help cover the costs of some exam fees, X-rays, and treatments for dental diseases.
 Take a step towards protecting your pup’s pearly whites and get a quote today!

 What are some signs that your puppy’s teeth are falling out?

-Aside from noticing dog teeth around your house, you might also notice that your puppy seems a bit uncomfortable or that they’re chewing on…well, everything.
-Don’t be suprised if they start nipping, too.
+Aside from noticing dog teeth around your house, you might also notice that your puppy seems a bit uncomfortable or that they’re chewing on… well, everything.
+Don’t be surprised if they start nipping, too.
 These are all signs your puppy’s teeth are falling out.

 Other notable symptoms include;